Training

 Lockout/Tagout Authorized User (LOTO)

 All employees that service or repair equipment that possesses hazardous energy must attend lockout/tagout training before working on equipment or practicing lockout/tagout procedures.
 Equipment-specific safety procedures are developed by each department in conjunction with and support from FM-OHS.
+Trainees must show competence and achieve a passing grade on the course evaluation.

 *Pre-requisite/class pairing: None